Chikungunya: Signs and symptoms

 Chikungunya can be asymptomatic, with estimates of between 17% and 40% of infections showing no symptoms.
 For those experiencing symptoms, they typically begin with a sudden high fever above 39 °C around 3 to 7 days after the bite of an infected mosquito.
 The fever is often accompanied by severe muscle and joint pain, which affects multiple joints in the arms and legs and is often symmetric – i.e. if one elbow is affected, the other is as well.
+The pain has been described as "excruciating".
 People with chikungunya also frequently experience headaches, back pain, nausea, and fatigue.
 Around half of those affected develop a rash, with reddening and sometimes small bumps on the palms, foot soles, torso, and face.

-For some, the rash remains constrained to a small part of the body; for others, the rash can be extensive, covering more than 90% of the skin.
+For some, the rash remains constrained to a small area of the body; for others, the rash can be extensive, covering more than 90% of the skin.
 Some people experience gastrointestinal issues, with abdominal pain and vomiting.
 Others experience eye problems, namely sensitivity to light, conjunctivitis, and pain behind the eye.
-This first set of symptoms – called the "acute phase" of chikungunya – lasts around a week, after which most symptoms resolve on their own.
+This first set of symptoms, termed the acute phase, lasts around a week, after which most symptoms resolve on their own.

-For those with severe symptoms, approximately 30% to 40% continue to have symptoms after the "acute phase" resolves.
+For those with severe symptoms, approximately 30% to 40% continue to have symptoms after the acute phase resolves.
 The lasting symptoms tend to be joint pains: arthritis, tenosynovitis, and/or bursitis.
 If the affected person has pre-existing joint issues, these tend to worsen.
 Overuse of a joint can result in painful swelling, stiffness, nerve damage, and neuropathic pain.
 Typically the joint pain improves with time; however, the chronic stage can last anywhere from a few months to several years.

 Almost all symptomatic cases feature joint pain, generally in more than one joint.
 Pain most commonly occurs in peripheral joints, such as the wrists, ankles, and joints of the hands and feet as well as some of the larger joints, typically the shoulders, elbows and knees.
 Joints are more likely to be affected if they have previously been damaged by disorders such as arthritis.
 Pain may also occur in the muscles or ligaments.
 In more than half of cases, normal activity is limited by significant fatigue and pain.
 Infrequently, inflammation of the eyes may occur in the form of iridocyclitis, or uveitis, and retinal lesions may occur.
 Temporary damage to the liver may occur.

-People with chikungunya occasionally develop long term neurologic disorders, most frequently swelling or degeneration of the brain, inflammation or degeneration of the myelin sheaths around neurons, Guillain–Barré syndrome, acute disseminated encephalomyelitis, hypotonia (in newborns), and issues with visual processing.
+People with chikungunya occasionally develop long-term neurologic disorders, most frequently swelling or degeneration of the brain, inflammation or degeneration of the myelin sheaths around neurons, Guillain–Barré syndrome, acute disseminated encephalomyelitis, hypotonia (in newborns), and issues with visual processing.

-Newborns, the elderly, and those with diabetes, heart disease, liver and kidney diseases, and human immunodeficiency virus infection tend to have more severe cases of chikungunya.
+Newborns, the elderly, and those with diabetes, heart disease, liver and kidney diseases, and HIV infection tend to have more severe cases of chikungunya.
 Fewer than 1 in 1,000 people with symptomatic chikungunya die of the disease; generally these are people with pre-existing health conditions.